milos-pujic/cypress-cucumber-e2e-tests/docs/sorry-cypress-setup-minikube.md

     kubectl apply -f ./.kube/sorry-cypress.yml

-That will start full Sorry-Cypress kit, Director, API, Dashboard with MongoDB and Minio Object Storage.
+That will start full Sorry-Cypress kit, Director, API, Dashboard with MongoDB and MinIO Object Storage.

 After everything is up and running you will have: